Economics: International economics

-International trade studies determinants of goods-and-services flows across international boundaries.
+International trade studies the determinants of the flows of goods and services across international boundaries.
 It also concerns the size and distribution of gains from trade.
 Policy applications include estimating the effects of changing tariff rates and trade quotas.
-International finance is a macroeconomic field which examines the flow of capital across international borders, and the effects of these movements on exchange rates.
-Increased trade in goods, services and capital between countries is a major effect of contemporary globalisation.
+International finance is a macroeconomic field that examines the flow of capital across international borders and the effects of these movements on exchange rates.
+Increased trade in goods, services, and capital between countries is a major effect of contemporary globalisation.